close

 The image shows Set 411 (DMBS Sc51041, TSL Sc59393, DMSL Sc51026) in blue / grey livery with the GG Trans-Clyde branding.
 In their latter years workings to Carlisle were not unknown, this shot is dated 6th August 1979.
 Robert Frise.

-Trans-Clyde branded Class 126 DMU
+Blue/Grey Class 126 DMU with Trans-Clyde branding

 Blue / Grey with Trans-Clyde branding